data-integrations/wrangler/README.md

 ## New Features

+More [here](wrangler-docs/upcoming-features.md) on upcoming features.

+  * User Defined Directives (UDD) or Custom Directives are ways to integrate your own directives into dataprep.
+Using (**D**)efine, (**I**)nitialize and (**E**)xecute pattern for building your own directives [here](wrangler-docs/custom-directive.md).
   * A new capability that allows CDAP Administrators to restrict the directives that are accessible to their users.
 More information on configuring can be found [here](wrangler-docs/exclusion-and-aliasing.md)
-  * User Defined Directives (UDD) or Custom Directives are ways to integrate your own directives into dataprep.
-Using (**D**)efine, (**I**)nitialize and (**E**)xecute pattern for building your own directives [here](wrangler-docs/custom-directive.md).

 ## Demo Videos and Recipes